MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programmers sometimes use the term "spaghetti code" to describe code that is overly complex and difficult to follow.
+Programmers sometimes use a technique called "code golf" where they try to solve a problem with the fewest characters or lines of code possible.